 That’s it.
 You can use pure olive oil as the oil, or a mixture of butter and olive oil or all butter.
 I like a 50/50 ratio of melted butter and olive oil.

 And goat videos.

-Just take a baking sheet, drizzle some olive oil on it, throw your cubed bread on top in a pile and then pour the rest of your oil over top.
+Just preheat the oven to 375°F (190°C), take a baking sheet, drizzle some olive oil on it, throw your cubed bread on top in a pile and then pour the rest of your oil over top.
 Mix it up with your hands and then spread the cubes out on your baking sheet.

 Now is when you want to sprinkle salt, rosemary or whatever herbs you want.

-Throw the pan in the oven that’s been preheated to 375 °F and bake them.
+Throw the sheet pan in the oven that’s been preheated to 375 °F and bake them.

 The longer you bake the croutons the drier they’ll get and the longer they’ll store.
 If you don’t like browned croutons just bake them at a lower temperature like 350.

-I made enough to last a while so I don’t have to go to alllllll this bother (??? what is wrong with me) again for a couple of months.
+I make enough to last a while so I don’t have to go to alllllll this bother (??? what is wrong with me) again for a couple of months.

 Seriously.
 15 minutes total, 10 of those spent the scent of garlic, rosemary, bread and butter waft through the kitchen.
 A far nicer smell than rotting fruit flies for instance.

 Store your croutons in a glass container.
 I use this tall canister and keep it at the ready for when a crouton craving hits.